 Once you are ready to re-retire:

-- Request a retirement benefit estimate and application from ETF by calling 877-533-5020.
-This will show you the annuity options available based on your second account’s service, earnings, and contributions.
+- Request a retirement benefit estimate and application from ETF by calling 1-877-533-5020.
+This will show you the benefit options available based on your second account’s service, earnings, and contributions.

 - You must apply for benefits from your second account to have your first annuity restart.

-- Your first annuity will increase based on the balance of your suspended payments.
+- Increase based on the balance of your suspended payments.